Whipple10m/pyfzreader/README.md

 - `'i_supply'`: array of size `'num_channels'` giving measured power-supply current in each channel.
 - `'i_anode'`: array of size `'num_channels'` giving measured anode current in each channel.

-Other data items present in the FORTRAN structure are not decoded by the reader as they don't seem to be relevant for the data files that I have.
-Please contact me if you need any of them to be extracted.

 ### CCD data

 The [GDF CCD structure](https://github.com/Whipple10m/GDF/blob/24572fc741a8f360979dd816c0fdd3b668558353/gdf.for#L337) is recognized by the reader but not decoded.
 The following Python dictionary is returned: